IRAS-HKA/aip_wiki/docs/system_overview.md

 # System Overview
-The AIP system is modelled below.
-Sensors and actuators are wired to the slaves.
-The IO link slaves are wired to the IO link master.
-The master is connected to the KR10 robot control.
-The configuration of the IO link master is done in Kuka WorkVisual.

-All network participants are connected to the switch.

-The PLC is used to provide the safety-related aspects of the system.
-A Sick lidar scanner, an emergency stop and a signal tower are wired to the PLC.
-The PLC is communicating with the robot control and is giving the safety approval.

-The robot can be controlled via the Kuka Smartpad or by starting a behavior tree on the computer.
-Alternatively RViz can be used to move the robot to a specific pose.
+Automated Item Picking (short: AIP) describes the challenge of an automated detection and grippig of objects.
+A series of interlinked process steps are required to perform this task.
+The main components of the AIP are object recognition, gripping point planning, gripping technology, motion planning and communication or control.

+## General overview

+Below, you will find a **general overview** for AIP:

 <img src="../images/20240213_AIP-Overview-Detailed.png" alt="system_overview" width="1000">

+- Peripheral sensors and actuators are wired to the IO Link slaves.
+- These slaves are wired to the IO Link master.
+- The master device is connected to the KUKA KR10 robot control.
+- A configuration of the IO Link system is done with the KUKA software WorkVisual.

+- All network participants are connected to the same switch.

+- A Beckhoff PLC is used to provide the safety-related aspects of the system.
+- A Sick lidar scanner, an external emergency stop and a signal tower are wired to the PLC.
+- The PLC is communicating with the robot control and provides the safety approval.

+The robot can be controlled via the KUKA SmartPad or by starting a behavior tree on the computer.
+Alternatively RViz or pyhton can be used to move the robot to a specific pose.

+## Detailed IO Link wiring

-Below the detailed view of the IO Link wiring is shown.
+Below, you will find a **detailed view of the IO Link wiring**:

 <img src="../images/20240213_IO_Link_Detailed.png" alt="system_overview" width="1000">